Image Colorization: A Survey and Dataset: Single-Image Deep Colorization

 \subsubsection{Tandem Adversarial Networks}

-For the colorization of raw line-art, Frans \cite{frans2017outline} proposed two adversarial networks in tandem.
+For the colorization of raw line art, Frans~\cite{frans2017outline} proposed two adversarial networks in tandem.
 The first network, namely the color-prediction network, predicts the color scheme from the outline, while the second network, called the shading network, produces the final image from the color scheme generated by the color-prediction network in conjunction with the outline.
-Both the color-prediction and shading networks have same structure as U-Net~\cite{ronneberger2015u} while the discriminator has the same structure as ~\cite{cao2017unsupervised}.
-The adversarial training is performed using the discriminator formed by stacking the four convolutional layers and a fully connected layer at the end.
+The color-prediction and shading networks have the same structure as U-Net~\cite{ronneberger2015u} while the discriminator has the same structure as ~\cite{cao2017unsupervised}.
+The adversarial training uses the discriminator formed by stacking the four convolutional layers and a fully connected layer at the end.

 The convolutional layers are transposed once the density of the feature matrix reaches a certain level.
-The author also added skip connections between the corresponding layers to directly allow the gradient to flow through the network.
+The author also added skip connections between the corresponding layers to allow the gradient to flow through the network directly.
 Further, $\ell_2$ and adversarial losses are incorporated in the color-prediction and shading-networks, respectively.
 The convolutional filter size is set to $5\times5$ with a stride of two for every convolutional layer in the network.
-The number of feature maps is increased by two times after every layer, where the initial number of feature maps is 64.
+Starting from an initial 64 feature maps, the number of feature maps is increased twice after every layer.